All the New Year's sales you should shop to start 2020 off strong

 - Nike: Take an extra 20% off sale styles using promo code GOBIG and just do it.

-- Nisolo: Take up to 40% off shoes and more at the End of Year sale, plus an additional 25% off sitewide with code BYE2019.
+- Nisolo: Take up to 40% off shoes and more at the End of Year sale, plus an additional 20% off sitewide with code NEWYEAR20.

-- Nordstrom Rack: Time is running out to Clear the Rack with up to 75% off over 10,000 clearance items.
+- Nordstrom Rack: Snag some new outerwear at the Rack's Coat Sale, featuring up to 65% off styles for men and women.

 - Old Navy: Take up to 75% off at the Epic Clearance event.